AdobeDocs/commerce-pwa-studio/src/pages/index.md

 This site provides developer documentation for the tools and libraries offered by PWA Studio.

-Magento’s PWA Studio gives you everything you need to create Progressive Web Application (PWA) storefronts powered by Magento.
+PWA Studio gives you everything you need to create Progressive Web Application (PWA) storefronts powered by Adobe Commerce or Magento Open Source.
 It provides tools to help you set up a development environment and libraries to create your own storefront components and extensions.

 ## Discover